Walderslade Primary School

-- Parents and carers will be invited to meet with class teacher three times a year.
+- Parents and carers will be invited to meet with class teacher two times a year.
 The views of the child will be sort in preparation for these meetings and a record will be kept and given to the child’s parents and carers.

 Identification for stages of SEN

 School Action and School Action Plus have been replaced with a graduated response and single category.
 This will not affect the support that children receive.